King Participates In Gaza Aid Airdrop

-Amman 27 Feb.
-(Petra) -- His Majesty King Abdullah II, the Supreme Commander of the Jordan Armed Forces-Arab Army, on Tuesday participated in the airdrop operations conducted by Royal Jordanian Air Force (RJAF) aircraft to deliver food and relief aid to Gaza.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah, the Supreme Commander of the Jordan Armed Forces-Arab Army, on Tuesday participated in the airdrop operations conducted by Royal Jordanian Air Force (RJAF) aircraft to deliver food and relief aid to Gaza.

 A statement from the Jordan Armed Forces-Arab Army (JAF) said His Majesty's participation reaffirms Jordan's continued solidarity with the Palestinian people by providing aid through all available means to Gaza.